Srriash/Rock_Paper_Scissors-Royal_Rumble/README.md

   BACKEND_API_BASE=https://your-worker.yourdomain.workers.dev
   ```
   The client calls the Worker; the Worker upserts to Supabase.
 If you switch the Worker to an anon key, enable RLS and add SELECT/INSERT/UPDATE policies with sanity checks (length/name, non-negative stats) so public writes stay constrained.
+- Prefer a private leaderboard?
+Swap in your own Worker/Supabase via the same `BACKEND_API_BASE` override; the client code stays the same.

 ## How it works (under the hood)
 - Game: Pygame front end for arcade visuals and sound; optional terminal mode for barebones duels.